-One thing you must do, however, is make it clear to every horse in the herd, that when you are present, you must be respected.
-No horse should ever present its heels to you, lay its ears back or bite at you when you are with it in the pasture.
-If you are just socializing, every horse must know that you are the one that chooses when the social time is over, and they should not be allowed to walk away of their own accord.
-You are the one that decides when the interaction is over.
+One thing you must do, however, is to make it clear to every horse in the herd, that when you are present, you must be respected.
+No horse should ever present its heels to you, lay its ears back, or bite at you when you are in the pasture.
+If you are just socializing, every horse must know that you are the one that chooses when the social time is over.
+You are the one who decides when the interaction is over.

 When a horse is disrespectful in the pasture, it is the one time that punishment in the form of a smack or sharp word may be appropriate.
 If a horse is known to be disrespectful in the pasture, it may also be appropriate to carry a whip so that you can use it to keep the horse a safe distance from you and to apply a quick punishment in the form of a flick.

-You can’t punish horses for their actions towards other horses in the pasture because punishment rarely works, you won’t be there enough to do it consistently, and, jostling for herd dominance and places in the hierarchy are natural horse behavior
+You can’t punish horses for their actions towards other horses in the pasture, because punishment rarely works and you won’t be there enough to do it consistently.
+Jostling for herd dominance and places in the hierarchy is natural horse behavior.

 Sometimes, battles happen over food.
 If this is the case, try adding an extra pile of food, so when the bully chases someone from theirs, there is another pile to eat.
-And space piles of food or buckets far apart, so the bully has further to run, and the victims have more time to get away.
+Space the piles of food or buckets far apart, so the bully has farther to run and the victims have more time to get away.

 If a bully is shredding turn out blankets, a bitter no-chew spray might help.
 It might dissuade some horses.
 Be sure to check blankets often.
-A badly ripped blanket can become a hazard if the horse gets tangled in it.
+A badly ripped blanket can become a hazard if the horse becomes entangled in it.